SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: CONVERGENCE OF SOMA

-The complete proof is in Section~\ref{sec:proofs_of_section_41}.
 Theorem~\ref{thm:acc_compare} indicates that, if all three methods choose to update the same component $i$, SOMA always has an acceptance probability at least as high as the other IMwG methods. \begin{theorem} Let $P_{\mathrm{SOMA}}$ and $P_{\mathrm{RAN}}$ be the Markov transition kernels associated with SOMA and Ran-IMwG.
 We must have, for $\pi$-almost all $x,x'$ with $d(x,x') = 1$,

-\end{theorem} \begin{proof} Suppose $x$ and $x'$ differs on component $i$ and with out loss of generality assume $i = 1$.
-Then, starting from the right-hand side,